Human Tissue Act

 Ethical Approval of Research involving Human Tissue

 Any staff or students intending to conduct research using or storing human tissue should first contact the University’s Designated Individual for advice.
-All ethics applications for research involving the use or storage of human tissue must be reviewed and approved by the University Research Ethics Sub-Committee (URESC).
-The completed ethics application should be submitted to URESC via the secretary of the departmental or faculty ethics committee, as appropriate.
+All ethics applications for research involving the use or storage of human tissue must be reviewed and approved by the Science Research Ethics Committee .
+The completed ethics application should be submitted via Haplo.

 Human Tissue Training

 Any staff or students conducting research using or storing human tissue must undertake training on human tissue legislation and Edge Hill University’s policies and procedures for the acquisition, use, storage, and disposal of human tissue.
 Those staff and students seeking consent from research participants for the use or storage of human tissue for research, also must be assessed on their competency in seeking consent.
 Records of such training and competency assessment must be maintained for internal audits and inspection by the Human Tissue Authority.
 Please speak to the University’s Designated Individual to discuss and arrange training and assessment of competency in seeking consent.